vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 </figcaption>
 </figure>

-_J: Me?
-It's fun._

-**M:** It's fun yeah.
-But only if it's fun.
-Sometimes it's not fun but you do it anyway.

 <br>
 _J: Where do you see GIMP 20 years from now?_

 **M:** It will probably end up in a pile of bits rotting in some corner.
 But maybe I was thinking the same 20 years ago, so you never know.

 ## A hacker ##